Koha-Community/kohadocs/source/opac.rst

 on the total will take them to the 'your fines' tab where they will see a complete breakdown of their fines and bills.
-If you don't charge fines at your library you can turn the display of these tabs off by setting the :ref:`OPACFinesTab` preference to 'Don't Allow.'
+If you don't charge fines at your library you can turn the display of these tabs off by setting the :ref:`OPACFinesTab` preference to 'Don't allow.'

 |image1009|